Texas Bullying Laws

-During the regular session of the 85th Texas Legislature, Senate Bill 179 "David’s Law," was passed and signed into law effective September 1, 2017.
-Senate Bill 179 amends Texas Education Code, Section 37.0832, Section 12.104 (b) and several other statutes.
-The newly enacted law relates to harassment, bullying and cyberbullying of a public school student, a charter school student or a minor and encouraging certain mental health programs for public school students; increasing a criminal penalty, providing a civil remedy.
+During the 85th Texas Legislature, SB 179 - "David’s Law" was passed and signed into law effective September 1, 2017.
+The newly enacted law relates to harassment, bullying and cyberbullying of a public school student, a charter school student or a minor and encouraging certain mental health programs for public school students; increasing a criminal penalty, and providing a civil remedy.

 Download SB 179 'David's Law' Overview for Schools

-The Texas School Safety Center has developed a bullying/cyberbullying checklist to assist schools in determining if an action or actions constitute bullying and/or cyberbullying for the purpose of complying with Texas Education Code and other related statutes.
-The updated bullying checklist can be accessed below.Download Bullying Checklist (B&W Print Version)
+The Texas School Safety Center has developed a bullying checklist for school to assist in determining if an action or actions constitute bullying (or cyberbullying) under the Texas Education Code.
+The checklist facilitates a step by step decision process that is mapped to the various components of the law.
+The checklist can be downloaded below.Download Bullying Checklist (B&W Print Version)

 Download Bullying Checklist (Full Color Version)

 Download Bullying Checklist (Spanish Version)